redb Implementation

 • Long-running docs: Disable auto_evict or increase timeout

-2. Load all updates and apply to Yrs document
+2. Load all updates and apply to a temporary Y.Doc

-3. Encode current state as single snapshot update
+3. Encode current state as a single update

 Benefits: